 In this article, we discuss the differences between online homeschooling and virtual school and how to find virtual school resources in your state.

 - States Offering Free Virtual School

 Online Homeschooling vs. Virtual School

 The main difference between online homeschooling and virtual school is the person filling the legal role of the teacher.
-With online homeschooling, or any kind of homeschooling for that matter, parents take on the legal responsibilities for providing required instruction to their children.
+With online homeschooling or any kind of homeschooling for that matter, parents take on the legal responsibility for providing required instruction to their children.
 Be sure to check your state laws for specific information.

 With virtual school, the state and certified teachers are responsible for providing the required instruction to the students.
 The parents, in that instance, are usually considered learning coaches or guides to help your children work through assignments as needed.

 With online homeschooling, the parents have ultimate control over which lessons are taught, the pace of the curriculum, and the days spent on schooling.
 With virtual school, parents must help their children fulfill the set schedule and syllabus, just as they would with sending their children to traditional schools.
 Certain parents may find this restricting and stressful, while other parents may find it freeing and gives them peace of mind.